pybuilder/pybuilder.github.io/articles/_posts/2020-09-12-no-virtualenv-option.md

 excerpt_separator: <!--more-->
 author: arcivanov
 ---
-Due to requests of Anaconda environment users PyBuilder version 0.12.9 introduced a `--no-venvs` option.
-This option turns off all Python virtual environment management implemented in 0.12.x for those users who prefer (or must) manager their own virtual environments.
+Due to requests of Anaconda environment users PyBuilder version 0.12.9+ introduced a `--no-venvs` option.
+This option turns off all Python virtual environment management implemented in 0.12.x for those users who prefer (or must) manage their own virtual environments.

 <!--more-->